John Gresham: Life

-In about 1510, Gresham was apprenticed to John Middleton, a London mercer, and after serving his seven years he was admitted as a member of the Worshipful Company of Mercers.
+In about 1510, Gresham was apprenticed to John Middleton, a London mercer, and in 1517, after serving his seven years, he was admitted as a member of the Worshipful Company of Mercers.
 In 1519, he and his older brother William Gresham were both elected to the livery of the company.
 Later, John Gresham was four times Master of the Mercers' Company.

-Gresham was, in partnership with his brother, Richard Gresham, in the export of textiles and in importing grain from Germany and wine from Bordeaux.
+In partnership with his brother Richard Gresham, Gresham was in the business of exporting textiles overseas and importing grain from Germany and wine from Bordeaux.
 He also traded in silks and spices from the Ottoman Empire and imported timber and skins from the Baltic.
 He was a founding member of the Muscovy Company, formed to trade with what is now Russia.
 Meanwhile, he acted as an agent for Cardinal Wolsey, and through him knew Thomas Cromwell.

+On one occasion, a cargo belonging to Gresham loaded for the English markets at Chios, which he said was worth 12,000 ducats (1,320 troy ounces of gold) was seized in Portugal by the owner there of the ship Gresham had hired.
+On 15 October 1531, Henry VIII wrote on his behalf to John III of Portugal, demanding that this be made good.

 Gresham invested his money in land, buying the manors of Titsey, Tatsfield, Westerham, and Lingfield, on the borders of Surrey and Kent, as well as estates in Norfolk and Buckinghamshire.
 He lived at a great house called Titsey Place at Oxted in Surrey from 1534 until his death.

 Gresham was Sheriff of London and Middlesex in 1537–1538 and at the same time was knighted.
 He was a member of the Royal household between 1527 and 1550, first as a gentleman pensioner and later as one of the esquires of the body of King Henry VIII.
 In 1539, the king granted Gresham the manor of Sanderstead in Surrey, following the dissolution of the monasteries: it had previously belonged to the Minster of Winchester since the year 962.

 In 1541, Gresham was one of the jurors who tried Thomas Culpepper and Francis Dereham for treason - that is, intimacy with Queen Catherine Howard.
 Both were duly beheaded at Tyburn on 10 December 1541, and their heads were put on display on London Bridge.
 Queen Catherine was subsequently executed on 13 February 1542.
 In 1546, Gresham was one of the King's commissioners to survey the properties of the chantries to be dissolved in Surrey and Sussex.

 In 1547, Sir John Gresham became Lord Mayor of London, and after the end of his year in office he continued to serve as an alderman.